Company and Securities Law Journal (C&SLJ)

 Accounting – Graham Peirson

-Corporate Governance, Corporate Responsibility and Law – Jean du Plessis
+Corporate Governance and Corporate Social Responsibility – Jean du Plessis

 Directors’ Duties – Rosemary Teele Langford